 What Should Be On Your Moving Checklist

-When you research what you need to do before relocating to another city, you should know that many of the articles and blog posts online present checklists of things to do.
+When you research what you need to do before relocating your home or office to another city, you should know that many of the articles and blog posts online present printable checklists of things to do.
 Unfortunately, many of the checklists include specific times to complete each task on a moving checklist.
 Although the timing is important for relocation, the fact is many moves are performed on short notice.
 From relocating because of a job to moving your family to another city because of the need to be closer to an ailing relative, you might not have the time to time stamp your moving checklist.

 Regardless of how much time you have before moving day, you have to put your home on the market or inform your landlord about the move as soon as possible.
 There is no time stamp here, just the call for acting with a sense of urgency.
-You also need to find a place to live, which can involve going through a virtual tour of a property followed up by an in-person visit to confirm what you saw online.
+You also need to find a place (apartment or condo) to live, which can involve going through a virtual tour of a property followed up by an in-person visit to confirm what you saw online.

-Let’s look at a checklist of 10 essential tasks that should be on your relocation to-do list:
+Let’s look at a moving checklist of 10 essential tasks that should be on your relocation to-do list: